Cheaper trains and other Rome stations

 If your final destination is the cruise port in Civitavecchia, you may prefer to change trains in Trastevere instead of going to Termini and backtracking.
 (Trastevere is a smaller station, which makes it more convenient for changing trains if you don't mind climbing stairs from and to the platforms.)

 Commuter trains are about 40 percent cheaper than the Leonardo Express.

 4. If you've made the mistake of traveling with large, heavy luggage, you may find it easier to wrestle your bags onto a commuter train and park them in the large vestibule near the doors.
 (Tip: If you do this, sit where you can keep an eye on your luggage at intermediate stops.)

-Fr1 commuter trains depart from Fiumicino Airport's railroad station.
-(Look for a double-deck train on the opposite side of the platform from the Leonardo Express.)
+FL1 commuter trains normally depart every 15 minutes from Fiumicino Airport's railroad station (except on Sundays and holidays, when trains may run every 30 minutes, depending on current schedules.)
+Look for a double-deck train on the opposite side of the platform from the Leonardo Express.)

 Back to: Leonardo Express - Introduction

 Copyright © 1996-2018 Durant and Cheryl Imboden.
 All rights reserved.